The Brooks Ghost 12 vs. Ghost 10

 The Ghost 10 is a perfectly balanced road shoe for neutral runners that feels extremely comfortable and responsive mile after mile.
 It's great for the road, light trails, and does fine at the gym and tooling around town.

-At $120, it's about the average cost for a new road running shoe, but it's not an average shoe.
+This contender costs about the average cost for a new road running shoe, but it's not an average shoe.
 It is much more comfortable than your run-of-the-mill kick whether walking, jogging, or sprinting and it is stable through each of those motions.
 Beyond that, it is very durable, and will therefore be a better investment than many of the other shoes that break down after a single season.
 It's well worth it, and your feet will thank you.

 Brooks has succeeded in creating perhaps our favorite fortified, or support shoe, in the lineup.
 For those looking for that traditional, well-heeled running shoe, the Ghost 10's 12mm heel-to-toe discrepancy gives that extra padding needed to comfortably cushion your landing and roll you forward to your toes, which is one of the reasons we feel this model is so fast — it practically forces you into the next stride with its easy roll.
 We highly recommend this shoe for the traditionalist runners.